 There is no VCT index against which to compare the financial performance of the Company.
-However, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index, being the FTSE AIM All-Share Index and the graph on page 55 of this Annual Report compares the Company's performance against the FTSE AIM All-Share Index.
-The Directors, on a quarterly basis, carry out a review of peer group NAV total return numbers to assess the relative performance against the most appropriate peer group VCT competitors.
-The Directors also consider non-financial performance measures such as the flow of investment proposals and the Company's ranking within the VCT sector.

-In addition, the Directors consider economic, regulatory and political trends and factors that may impact on the Company's future development and performance.
+However, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index, being the FTSE AIM All-Share Index, and the graph on page 51 of this Annual Report compares the Company's performance against the FTSE AIM All-Share Index.
+The Directors also consider non-financial performance measures, such as the flow of investment proposals and the Company's ranking within the VCT sector by independent analysts.
+In addition, the Directors consider economic, regulatory and political trends that may impact on the Company's future development and performance.